Simulating realistic self-interacting dark matter models including small and large-angle scattering: Review of angle dependence in self-interacting dark matter

-Here we briefly review the physical basis of the approaches that have been used to incorporate angle-dependence into SIDM simulations, while technical details on the numerical implementation are provided in Sect.~\ref{sec: implementation}.
+Here we briefly review the physical basis of the approaches that have been used to incorporate angle dependence into SIDM simulations.
+Technical details on the numerical implementation are provided in Sect.~\ref{sec: implementation}.

 As mentioned above, we consider two existing approaches, both of which are combined in this work in order to be able to describe models with arbitrary differential cross sections.
 However, when used by themselves, each of the two methods is limited to a particular class of models.